Data linkage algebra, data linkage dynamics, and priority rewriting: Basic Thread Algebra

 \section{Basic Thread Algebra}

-In this section, we review \BTA\ (Basic Thread Algebra), a form of process algebra which is tailored to the description of the behaviour of deterministic sequential programs under execution.
+In this section, we review \BTA\ (Basic Thread Algebra), a form of process algebra which is tailored to the behaviours that are produced by deterministic sequential programs under execution.
 The behaviours concerned are called \emph{threads}.